dplassgit/smallest/README.md

 ## Variables

-Variables that start with `a` are arrays of ints.
+Variables that start with `a` (case sensitive) are arrays of ints.
 All other variables are ints.

 Only *alphabetic characters* are allowed in variable names.
 Variable and function names are *case-sensitive*.